The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Discussion and Conclusions

-Even more realistic non-thermal models including, for example, return current or ``warm-target'' plasma \citep{zharkova1995,kontar2015}, may perhaps help to mitigate this ``number problem.''
-Many of our lower $E_c$ limits of 5--7~keV are only a few times greater than the temperatures of 10--30~MK (or approximately 1--3~keV) that we obtain in the DEM calculation, suggesting that a warm-target model may be most appropriate.
+Other physical considerations may help to mitigate this ``number problem'' besides the choice of abundances, as well, such as consideration of more realistic non-thermal models including, for example, return current \citep{zharkova1995} or ``warm-target'' plasma \citep{kontar2015,kontar2019}.
+Many of our lower $E_c$ limits of 5--7~keV are only a few times greater than the temperatures of 10--30~MK (equivalent to approximately 1--3~keV) that we obtain in the DEM calculation, suggesting that a warm-target model may be most appropriate.
 We can make direct comparisons with results for some of the flares that we have analyzed with results shown by \citet{aschwanden2016}, albeit for different time intervals.
-For example, in that work, the 2011 February~13 flare that we have been using for demonstration is shown to have a ``warm-target'' cutoff of 8.3~keV.
-This is close the limits that we obtain here, using a vastly different calculation and more assumptions.
-Most of the flares in the \citet{aschwanden2016} have low ($<$10~keV) cutoff energies for the ``warm-target'' approximation.}
+For example, in that work, the 2011 February 13 flare that we have been using for demonstration is shown to have a ``warm-target'' cutoff of 8.3~keV.
+This is close to the limits that we obtain here, using a vastly different calculation and more assumptions.
+Most of the flares analyzed in \citet{aschwanden2016} have low ($<$10~keV) cutoff energies for the ``warm- target'' approximation, similar to our results here.

-Another consequence of the relatively low $E_c$ values may affect the inferred dynamics of heating the thermal plasma in flares, in particular for the chromospheric evaporation process \citep{fisher1985}---it has been shown by \citet{reep2015} that low-energy electrons are relatively more efficient at causing "explosive" evaporation.

 As noted above, the original DEM model discussed by \citet{caspi2014} separately fit the Fe and Fe-Ni line complexes (at $\sim$6.7 and $\sim$8~keV), and did not use the CHIANTI package for those lines.
 This stemmed from suggestions by \citet{phillips2006} and \citet{caspi2010} that the ionization fraction versus temperature for the Fe line complex may not be quite correct, based on analysis of {\rhessi} results.
 For this work, however, it is absolutely necessary to include the Fe line emission as modeled by the CHIANTI package, rather than fitting it separately, since tying the lines and continuum together provides the ability to constrain the high-$T$ emission measure and subsequent thermal continuum emission model.
 We use the default CHIANTI ionization fraction model, as implemented in CHIANTI version 7.1.3 \citep{landi2013}.